Cayan Library: Remote Delivery of Services

 Whether you need a free e-book of your textbook, resources to help perfect your citations, or you just have a quick question for the virtual reference desk, we're here to help!

 Despite the library's closure, you still have several options to get access to print materials:

 The library's electronic materials remain available as always, including:

-Having trouble getting access to articles while off campus?
+Having trouble getting access to articles or ebooks while off campus?
 Check our guide for off campus users, or reach out to your librarians by phone, email, or chat.

 Getting Help from Library Staff

 There are plenty of ways to get help when you need it!

 This page will be updated frequently with new information.